medialize/ally.js/docs/contributing/build.md

 npm run clean
 ```

-### Building AMD and CommonJS modules
+### Building AMD and CommonJS and ES6 modules

-To allow developers to use selected features (rather than import everything), the ES6 source (`src`) is made available in ES5 via AMD and CommonJS in `dist/amd` and `dist/common`.
+To allow developers to use selected features (rather than import everything), the ES6 source (`src`) is made available in ES5 via AMD and CommonJS in `dist/amd` and `dist/common` and as ES6 modules in `dist/esm`.

 ```sh
 # convert to CommonJS modules